SUS 600. Communications Workshop. (1 h)

 SUS 694.
 Internship.
 (1-4 h)

 Internships are available for a student who has completed one year of graduate study and desires experience working in the private sector or a nonprofit or government agency.
 Internships typically take place during the summer months and last for three months, although the timing and duration may be adjusted to satisfy each student's needs and the type of internship available.
 Credit hours are adjusted based on the length of the internship.
-The student recieves a written evaluation from the host organization mentor and is required to submit a written report of his/her work.
+The student receives a written evaluation from the host organization mentor and is required to submit a written report of his/her work.
 May be repeated for up to 4 credits.

 SUS 695.
 Individual Study.
 (1-3 h)